majordmg/Fallout1-Trainer/README.md

 This repository contains the source code for a (mostly) complete cheat trainer for Fallout 1 (GOG).

+This trainer attaches to a process called **falloutw.exe**.
+The fallout process must have this name because of the static pointers that were used to create this trainer.

+If your game's process is not named **falloutw.exe**, you must either rename the process before running the standalone trainer, or run from Cheat Engine (option 2 below).

 ## Setup

 There are two options, depending on your system architecture.